rsvim/rsvim.github.io/docs/manual/configuration.md

 The string value passed to the `import` keyword is called `specifier`.
 In this example, it is a file path relative to current javascript file.
 You can use an absolute file path as well.
 The `import` declaration here is called [static import](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import), it runs synchronously.

-But, there are some limitations about Rsvim, since it is not 100% compatible with node:
+But, there are some limitations, since Rsvim is not 100% compatible with node:

 :::warning[Limitation]